San Jose State vs. Utah State NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Aggies have been underdogs by 4.5 points or more four times this year and have covered the spread twice.

-- Utah State's games this year have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).
+- Utah State's games this season have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).

-- When Utah State scores more than 23.0 points, it is 6-1 against the spread and 7-0 overall.
+- Utah State is 6-1 against the spread and 7-0 overall in games when it records more than 23.0 points.

-- When Utah State amasses over 355.9 yards, the team is 5-2 against the spread and 6-1 overall.
+- When Utah State piles up more than 355.9 yards, the team is 5-2 against the spread and 6-1 overall.

-- The Aggies have turned the ball over 14 times this season, five more turnovers than the Spartans have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.